pelleran/SI507-HW6/README.md

 * done - Fork (and clone) this repository
 * done - Add our instructional team as a collaborator to your fork (see instructions for adding collaborators on Canvas)
-* Edit this `README.md` file with answers to the questions/prompts, briefly, using Markdown formatting so that the questions appear in bulletpoints and the answers appear clearly below each respective question, *not* as bulletpoints.
+* done - Edit this `README.md` file with answers to the questions/prompts, briefly, using Markdown formatting so that the questions appear in bulletpoints and the answers appear clearly below each respective question, *not* as bulletpoints.
 * done - Add all names of those who worked on this (as indicated below)
 * Make the changes that are indicated below to each of the `.html` files with JavaScript programs provided.
 (You'll probably do this concurrently with answering questions)
 * Commit (as you go) and push your changes to all three files to your GitHub forked repository.